helsinova/ehwe/src/doc/manpage.md

 Usage: `ehwe [options] [arguments]`

-Run embedded program on host as it would on target using host buses.
+Run embedded program on host as it would on SoC target using SoC buses.

 ## Options

 Options are categorized in:

+* Mandatory
 * Optional
   * System
   * Debugging
   * Program
-* Mandatory

 ### Mandatory options